 Tips for Meeting With Lawmakers

-1. Identify your main message.
 Before the meeting, formulate the main message that you want to convey to the legislator.
-For instance, "please play a leadership role in advancing policies to expand access to in-home care” or “please vote for [BILL NUMBER] to [PURPOSE OF THE BILL].
+For instance, "Please play a leadership role in advancing policies to expand access to in-home care” or “Please vote for [BILL NUMBER] to [PURPOSE OF THE BILL].

-2. Determine roles for participants.
 If more than one person is meeting with the legislator, designate a group leader to open and close the meeting and a different person to present each issue or main message so that everyone has the opportunity to engage.